catalyticlabs/catalytic-sdk-node/docs/AccessToken/the-access-token-entity-node.md

 # The `listAccessTokens` Static Method

 Gets all Access Tokens stored in a given directory, or in the default Access Token directory if none is specified.
-The default directory is `AccessToken.defaultAccessTokensDirectory`, which will be `$HOME/.catalytic/tokens` or the equivalent depending on the OS.
+The default directory is `AccessToken.DEFAULT_ACCESS_TOKEN_DIR`, which will be `$HOME/.catalytic/tokens` or the equivalent depending on the OS.

 ## Method Signature